samort/monorepo-tools/README.md

 ```

 This will push all relevant changes into all of your remotes.
-It will split and push your `master` branch along with all tags you added in this repository.
+It will split and push your `main` branch along with all tags you added in this repository.
 Other branches are not pushed.

 It may again take a while, depending on the size of your monorepo.

 ***Note:***
 *The commits in the split repositories should be identical to those from the original repo, keeping the git history intact.*
-*Thus, if you have checked out the original `master` previously, you should be able to fast-forward to the new version after splitting.*
+*Thus, if you have checked out the original `main` previously, you should be able to fast-forward to the new version after splitting.*
 *The only known exception is a signed commit (note that GitHub signs commits made via its web UI by default).*
 *If you have signed commits in your original repository, the split commits will NOT be signed.*
 *This will prevent `monorepo_split.sh` from pushing the unsigned commits to the remote.*